emman01-ship/photo-filter-nextJS/README.md

 Project Description:

 A NextJS project using Tailwind CSS for styling.
-Application is a single webpage that allows the user to upload a single image and given the options of 4 filters to apply to it.
+Application is a single webpage that allows the user to upload a single image and given the options of 4 filters (blur, brightness, contrast, and grayscale) to apply to it.

 ## Getting Started